jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 # Python Implementation

 These are the setting we will be using for this post.
-We set a random seed for reproducability purporses.
+We set a random seed for reproducibility purposes.

 ```python